Schillingerkurs/schillingerkurs.github.io/_pages/about.md

     </div>
 </div>

-## What does this mean for low countries?
+## What does this mean for low-income countries?

 <div style="display: flex; align-items: center;">
     <div style="flex: 1;">